U.S. duties on French wine are bad news for all, exporters say

 The United States has said it will impose 25% duties on an array of European foodstuffs as part of Washington's response to illegal EU aircraft subsidies.

-The announcement came after the World Trade Organization gave Washington a green light to impose tariffs on $7.5 billion worth of EU goods annually in the long-running case.
+The announcement came after the World Trade Organization gave Washington a green light to impose tariffs on $7.5 billion (£6.10 billion) worth of EU goods annually in the long-running case.

 "We feel hijacked by these retaliatory measures that go against free trade," French wine exporters' federation FEVS Chairman Antoine Leccia told reporters.